karta0898098/url-shortener/README.md

 docker-compose -p url_shortener -f ./deployments/environment/docker-compose.dev.yaml up -d
 ```

-You can use this db [migrate tool](https://github.com/pressly/goose)-goose or create sql schema by manual.
+Also, this project use this db [migrate tool](https://github.com/pressly/goose)-goose to manage database schema.
-If you want to create sql schema

 If using goose, Please run this command.